pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_89.md

 The goal has always been to provide a useful tool for our customers.
 The pace of change has quickened in the last few years.
 In 2000, for the first time, Shenandoah Telephone’s directory expanded from telephone listings for only Shenandoah County and Bergton, to include business and residential listings for Rockingham, Frederick, Clarke, and Warren counties.
 In 2001, Page County listings were added.
 The name of our directory was changed to ShentelPages in 2002 to reflect the expanded listing area.
 Although we included additional information in our directory, we continued to only furnish it to our local telephone customers.

-- Document title: THE FARMERS' MUTUAL TELEPHONE SYSTEM
-- Jurisdiction/format: OF SHENANDOAH COUNTY, DIRECTORY.
-- Contents (as printed): NAMES OF STOCK-HOLDERS AND PHONE-HOLDERS, WITH THE RESPECTIVE CALLS, AND WHERE TO BE FOUND.
+*   **Title:** The Farmers' Mutual Telephone System of Shenandoah County, Directory.
+*   Lists names of stockholders and phone-holders with respective calls and locations.
-- Additional: WITH Charter, Constitution and By-Laws adopted, Rules and Regulations.
+*   Charter, Constitution, and By-Laws adopted, Rules and Regulations.
-- Year: 1906.
+*   **Year:** 1906.
-- Notes: Cover shows binder holes at top; small publisher/printer line at bottom is partly illegible.

 Early in 2003, we conducted a customer survey to measure potential public acceptance of a regional phone directory for the six-county area.
 The findings of the survey indicated almost 60% would likely use an expanded six-county directory, with a fourth of all respondents saying they would use a regional directory more often than the directory they currently had in their home or business.
 Based on these positive results, Shentel launched an expanded directory to meet the demand.